ElectroTechnique/TSynth-for-Teensy3.6/README.md

 Amplifier
 - Dedicated ADSR envelope
-- Glide (up to 1 octave range) with variable time
 - Volume for DAC output
 - Effect amount and mix  - currently for stereo ensemble chorus rate and mix but could be set up to allow choices in programmer